yairgil/Docker-Provider/README.md

 ## For executing tests

--  Deploy the omsagent.yaml with your agent image.
+1. Deploy the omsagent.yaml with your agent image.
 Makesure `ISTEST` environment variable set to `true` if its not set already
--  Update the CLIENT_ID, CLIENT_SECRET and TENANT_ID placeholder values and apply e2e-tests.yaml to execute the tests
+2. Update the Service Principal CLIENT_ID, CLIENT_SECRET and TENANT_ID placeholder values and apply e2e-tests.yaml to execute the tests
+    > Note: Service Principal at least requires reader role on log analytics workspace and cluster resource to query LA and metrics
    ```
    cd ~/Docker-Provider/test/e2e # based on your repo path
    kubectl apply -f e2e-tests.yaml # this will trigger job in sonobuoy namespace
    kubectl get po -n sonobuoy # to check the pods and jobs associated to tests
    ```
--  Download (sonobuoy)[https://github.com/vmware-tanzu/sonobuoy/releases] on your dev box to view the results of the test
+3. Download (sonobuoy)[https://github.com/vmware-tanzu/sonobuoy/releases] on your dev box to view the results of the test
    ```
    results=$(sonobuoy retrieve) # downloads tar file which has logs and test results
    sonobuoy results $results # get the summary of the results
    tar -xzvf <downloaded-tar-file> # extract downloaded tar file and look for pod logs if there are any failures
    ```

-## For adding tests
+## For adding new tests

-- Add the test file with your test code under `core` directory
+1. Add the test file with your test code under `core` directory
-- Build the docker image
+2. Build the docker image, preference to use MCR
   ```
    cd ~/Docker-Provider/test/e2e/src # based on your repo path
    docker build -f ./core/Dockerfile -t <repo>/<imagename>:<imagetag> .
   ```
-- update the image tag
+3. update the existing agentest image tag in e2e-tests.yaml with latest image tag

 # Scenario Tests
 Clusters are used in release pipeline already has the yamls under test\scenario deployed.
 Make sure to validate these scenarios.